-This document is concerned with him types of metering:
+This document is concerned with three types of metering:

-Section 5: Meter-ready- ALR II in tallations should be meter-ready for DECC's own metering to be fitted to the site if special
+Section 5: Meter-ready- All RHI installations should be meter-ready for DECC's own metering to be fitted to the site if selected.

 Section 6: Metering for payment- Where a heat pump or biomass boiler is installed alongside certain other heating systems or where the MCS Contractor is advised that the property is a second home, then the renewable heating system shall be metered in order to receive payment under the RHI.
 Procedure A in Annex B provides further guidance for when Metering for Payment is required.
 The specifications for the metering and other requirements are detailed in Section 6.